I have published a new book that is entitled

 Brendan threw his arms around his friend as far as they would go and squeezed his insulated body.
 "Indian!...
 Indian!"

-"It's good to see you, Brendan.
+"It's good to see you too, Brendan.
 I'm sorry you did not have a happy birthday this year."

 Brendan looked at him hard.
 "Is it true, Indian?
-What they said at the Planetarium?"
+What they said at that place, the London Planetarium?"
 The brief pause that followed before the old Indian spoke was like an adrenalin-soaked temporal singularity.
-Brendan felt like the defendant in the dock waiting for the forum of the jury to say guilty or not guilty.
+Brendan felt like the defendant in the dock waiting for the foreman of the jury to say guilty or not guilty.
 At that moment he would have given everything he had, or would ever have, to hear the Indian say no.

 A second eternal moment passed as Brendan dug his nails into his sanity to stop it falling away.
 "So it's true?
 The sun will one day swell up and burn up the earth?"